iotaledger/goshimmer/docs/implementation_design/object_storage.md

  - `Load` allows retrieving corresponding object based on provided id.
 For example, method on the message `objectStorage`
   is getting the cached object.
-- To convert object retrieved in a form of a cache to its own corresponding type, we can use `Unwrap`.
+- To convert object retrieved in the form of a cache to its own corresponding type, we can use `Unwrap`.
  In the code below it will return the message wrapped by the cached object.
 - `Exists` - checks weather the object has been deleted if yest it is released from memory with `Release` method.
     ```Go